Brief Statement of Research Interests

 II.
 Stereotyping, Stigma, and Group Dynamics: How Do Stereotypes and Stigmas Influence Motivation and Behavior?

 Another line of my research examines how stereotypes and stigmas that get activated in social contexts influence meaning making, motivation, and behavior (Lewis & Sekaquaptewa, 2016, Current Opinion in Psychology).
 For instance, we’ve found that gender stereotypes that get activated in engineering contexts can lead to behaviors in student teams that contribute to persistent gender disparities in engineering (Lewis, Sekaquaptewa, & Meadows, in preparation).
-We’ve also found that in-group stigma concerns among Black Americans can lead to behaviors that contribute to persistent racial health disparities (Lewis, Kougias, & Earl, under review).
-The good news is that we have some preliminary evidence suggesting it is possible to intervene to reduce some of these disparities (Lewis, Sekaquaptewa, & Meadows, in preparation).
+We’ve also found that in-group stigma concerns among Black Americans can lead to behaviors that contribute to persistent racial health disparities (Lewis, Kougias, & Earl, revise & resubmit, Journal of Personality and Social Psychology).
+The good news is that we have some preliminary evidence suggesting it is possible to intervene to reduce some of these disparities (Lewis, Sekaquaptewa, & Meadows, under review).

 I currently have two sets of projects in this line of research.
 The first is to continue developing and refining interventions to improve individual and group outcomes, and reduce disparities.
 The second is a meta-scientific project to get a better understanding of a paradigm – stereotype threat – that is purported to help explain some group based disparities (Lewis & Michalak, revise & resubmit, Comprehensive Results in Social Psychology).